 Also of interest, a study published in the March/April issue of Annals of Family Medicine found that automated office blood pressure monitoring for 30 minutes in the clinic may dramatically reduce the potential for white-coat hypertension and related overtreatment of patients.

 In addition to the recommendations mentioned above, the AAFP issued an updated clinical practice guideline on the pharmacologic management of atrial fibrillation that outlined five key treatment recommendations and provided the rationale for each.
 Approved in June by the Academy's Board of Directors, the new practice guideline replaced a 2003 guideline developed by the AAFP and the ACP that the Academy reaffirmed in 2008.

-Immunizations are an essential tool to help keep patients healthy, and the AAFP is committed to helping its members stay on top of current guidance.
+As an essential tool to keep patients healthy, the AAFP is committed to helping members stay on top of current immunization guidance.

 During its June meeting, the ACIP decided for the second year in a row to recommend against use of live attenuated influenza vaccine for the 2017-2018 flu season because of the vaccine's reduced efficacy.

 And during the ACIP's last meeting of 2017, the group voted to recommend preferential use of a new herpes zoster subunit (HZ/su; Shingrix) vaccine over the currently available herpes zoster live (Zostavax) vaccine for adults 50 and older.